MaximRouiller/msp002/Demos/README.md

 **function.json**

 Right now, the code defaults to generating a text every 5 minutes.
-However, if that's too long of a wait, you can adjust the [CRON expression](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions) in the function.json file.
+However, if that's too long of a wait, you can adjust the [CRON expression](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-timer?tabs=csharp#ncrontab-expressions) in the `function.json` file.
 You can locate the `function.json` file inside the folder created for your function.
-I would suggest changing the 5 to a 1 if you want the trigger to send the text every minute while you debug in the next step!
+I would suggest changing the 5 to a 1 if you want the trigger to send the text every minute while you debug in the next step.

 ```json
 {